With many window restrictors available, how do you choose the most robust solution for your premises?

-Window restrictors also protect vulnerable residents living on ground floors from wandering outside without care, giving staff peace of mind.
+Window restrictors also protect vulnerable residents on ground floors from wandering outside without care, giving staff peace of mind.
 And with burglaries increasing in care sites, restrictors can provide security whilst having the window open.

 Most window restrictors are tested to British Standards recommendations of holding a force of 500 newtons.
 What does this mean?
 500 newtons is the equivalent of 112lbs or 8 stone.
 This provides a level of resistance if a patient or resident accidentally leans on it.
 It also provides some peace of mind against intruders.
 But, it’s worth noting, this is only the minimum required in care settings